DavidStevensonVtex/Linux/sed-and-awk/ch03/understanding-regular-expression-syntax.md

 Matches: 80286, 80386, 80486, and 8086.

 Don't confuse the ? in a regular expression with the ? wildcard character in the shell.
 The shell's ? represents a single character, equivalent to . in a regular expression.

+### What's the Word?
+Part I

+It is sometimes difficult to match a complete word.

+` book ` misses books.

+` books*` matches book and books (and bookkeeper, bookworm, and bookish?)

+` book.? ` would match book, books, booky